SmokeyMcGames/XEMU-Redump-Repair/README.md

 NOTE:
 -Most if not all XBOX Redumps are around 7.6GB.

--If the game you're trying to Repair is below 7.3GB, it's probably not an XBOX Redump and possibly won't work with XEMU or the Repair Tool.
+-If the game you're trying to Repair is below 7.3GB, It's probably not an XBOX Redump and possibly won't work with XEMU or the Repair Tool.

 -In this case you will need to find another dump of the game since it was